Battle of Kontum: Final attack on Kontum

 In the early morning of 26 May, the PAVN attacked the 23rd Division from the north with tank/infantry teams.
 At first light, Hawk's Claw was able to destroy nine tanks, two machine guns, and one truck.
 This effectively stopped the momentum of the attack.
-Later in the day Ba threw a battalion of the 44th Regiment into the fight.
+Later in the day Bá threw a battalion of the 44th Regiment into the fight.
 This limited the enemy penetration of the ARVN lines.
 After dark, attacks on the ARVN 45th and 53rd Regiments increased with the 45th facing the heaviest action.
 Tactical air support was diverted to supporting the regiment.
-Lt.
-Col. Grant and Rhotenberry were able to divert two B-52 strikes scheduled for 02:30 on 27 May and this blunted the attack.
+Lieutenant colonel Grant and Rhotenberry were able to divert two B-52 strikes scheduled for 02:30 on 27 May and this blunted the attack.
 That same morning the 44th Regiment woke to discover PAVN tank and infantry within their perimeter.
 The area hadn't been properly secured and T-54 tanks were within 50 yd of the bunkers.
 If these PAVN units breached the 44th's defenses, they could pour into the city.
 The defenders were able to use M-72 LAW fire to slow the tanks.
 By dawn, Hawk's Claw helicopters arrived from Pleiku.
 The dense smoke obscured the action but the Hawk's Claw crews were still able to destroy two T-54 tanks.
 With helicopters to neutralize the tanks, the ARVN infantry was able to stop the advance of the PAVN.

 The battle see-sawed back and forth on 28 May.
 The PAVN occupied bunkers and buildings in sections of the city and were too well fortified to be destroyed by air or artillery attacks.
 However, their ability to launch a sustained attack seemed to be gone.
 With US and RVNAF air superiority, PAVN troops could not receiving adequate food and supplies from their bases in the jungle.

 On 6 June, the PAVN's B3 Front Command mobilized their last reserve unit, the 66th Regiment to cover the withdrawal of all remaining within the town.

 From 29 May to 8 June the ARVN forces went bunker to bunker cleaning out the remaining PAVN forces.
-On 9 June the city of Kontum was declared fully secure by the 23rd Division Commander, Ba, who had been promoted to Brigadier General.
+On 9 June the city of Kontum was declared fully secure by the 23rd Division Commander, Bá, who had been promoted to Brigadier General.
 The combined efforts of the ARVN troops and US aviation units had finally stopped the massive assault.